javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 # Interaction: alert, prompt, confirm

-This part of the tutorial aims to cover JavaScript "as is", without environment-specific tweaks.
+In this part of the tutorial we cover JavaScript language "as is", without environment-specific tweaks.

 But we'll still be using the browser as our demo environment, so we should know at least a few of its user-interface functions.
 In this chapter, we'll get familiar with the browser functions `alert`, `prompt` and `confirm`.